 This course is for non-native Dutch speakers who wish to follow a medical master’s degree.
 To be able to register to this course, your Dutch must be at the B2 level of the Common European Framework of Reference (CEFR).
 The CEFR provides a set of descriptors that can help you gauge your level of proficiency in any given language.
 To determine your current or target level, please download the PDF Levels of the Common European Framework of Reference (0.48MB).

-If you wish to register for this course, please contact us at languages-intake-nl[at]maastrichtuniversity[dot]nl to schedule an intake meeting.
+If you wish to register for this course, please contact us at your-language-course[at]maastrichtuniversity[dot]nl to schedule an intake meeting.
 The meeting will take place at the Maastricht University Language Centre (Sint Servaasklooster 32).
+If you have passed the Staatsexamen NT2 programme 2 already you do not have to come to an intake meeting.

 You can start the course at almost any time of the year.
 Your coach will set up a schedule with you, according to your needs and availability.